1- Club Deadlines, recommendations, ideas, date list

 When sanctions are imposed, the Commissioner will also inform the accused that they have, from date of notice, fifteen (15) days to appeal the sanction to the Board of Directors.
 The appeal must be in writing and sent to the Commissioner and to the BOD Chair Person via registered or certified mail.
 Failure on the part of the alleged violator(s) to appeal within the fifteen (15) days will make any appeal null and void.

 It is the right of the alleged violator(s) to provide rebuttal evidence related to the allegations.
 The Commissioner shall forward to the BOD all pertinent information gathered during the fact-finding phase.
-When the BOD receives the necessary facts and correspondence, the BOD will set a hearing date.
-This hearing date shall be held within thirty (30) days after receipt of a notice of appeal.
-The hearing may, at the discretion of the BOD chair, be held by conference call.
-If a conference call is not desired by the BOD chair, the BOD will set a time and place for the hearing.
+When the BOD receives the necessary facts and correspondence, the BOD will make a decision within 7 days.
+The decision is final with no further appeal.

 32. REGION SEXUAL HARASSMENT POLICY